Tubal Ligation Reversal

 - Tubal ligation reversal is a procedure that reconnects the fallopian tubes in women who have previously undergone tubal ligation (tied tubes).

-- Reconnecting the fallopian tubes restores the natural function of the fallopian tubes, allowing sperm to reach and fertilize an egg.
+- Reconnecting the fallopian tubes restores their natural function, allowing sperm to reach and fertilize an egg.

-- The procedure restores fertility in approximately 80 percent of women.
+- The procedure restores fertility in approximately 80 percent of women who have had tubal ligation surgery.

-- The procedure is carried out at an outpatient center and takes approximately two hours.
+- The procedure is carried out under general anesthesia at an outpatient center and takes approximately two hours.

 - The abdomen is accessed by a small (two inch) transverse incision.
 The fallopian tubes are identified and the area of blockage is surgically excised.
 The free ends of the fallopian tube are then carefully reconnected using a very fine suture.

-In determining between tubal ligation reversal and IVF interventions to restore fertility, both the personal preference of the patient and the expert opinion of Dr. Servy are taken into account.
+In deciding between tubal ligation reversal and in vitro fertilization (IVF) interventions to restore fertility, both the personal preference of the patient and the expert opinion of our doctors are taken into account.

 When possible, we will provide the operative notes and pathology report from your previous tubal ligation surgery.
-This will provide important information and aid in determining the potential for tubal ligation reversal.
+This will provide important information to aid in determining if a potential tubal ligation reversal is right for the individual patient.

 There are several factors that must be taken into consideration, as tubal ligation reversal is not appropriate for everyone.
 Factors include: